owid/owid-grapher/docs/devcontainer-setup.md

 Once the database has been loaded run the following steps:

-1. Run `yarn` in the terminal in VS code to install all javascript dependencies including typescript and webpack
+1. Run `yarn` in the terminal in VS code to install all JavaScript dependencies including TypeScript and webpack
 2. Run `yarn buildTsc` to build the first version of our JS artifacts
 3. run `yarn startTmuxServer`.
 This should split the terminal in 3 panes using tmux and run 3 components, one in each pane:
-    1. The `typescript --watch` command that recompiles typescript whenever you make a change to a _.ts or _.tsx file
+    1. The `typescript --watch` command that recompiles TypeScript whenever you make a change to a _.ts or _.tsx file
     2. The admin server so you can create charts in a web browser
     3. The webpack server to build all the CSS files